poseidon/matchbox/Documentation/bootkube.md

 ## Containers

-Use rkt or docker to start `matchbox` and mount the desired example resources.
+Use docker to start `matchbox` and mount the desired example resources.
 Create a network boot environment and power-on your machines.
-Revisit [matchbox with rkt](getting-started-rkt.md) or [matchbox with Docker](getting-started-docker.md) for help.
+Revisit [matchbox with Docker](getting-started-docker.md) for help.

 Client machines should boot and provision themselves.
 Local client VMs should network boot Container Linux and become available via SSH in about 1 minute.
 If you chose `bootkube-install`, notice that machines install Container Linux and then reboot (in libvirt, you must hit "power" again).
 Time to network boot and provision physical hardware depends on a number of factors (POST duration, boot device iteration, network speed, etc.).